Updated for 2019. A guide for all new copywriters or anyone that needs help writing for a promotion, website, blog, event, email or social media.

 2. Write for your platform.

-Are you writing for a website, email, blog, print?
+Are you writing for a website, social media, a blog, email or print?

 How will the end result look?